goodpaul6/todork/README.md

 - [x] It will be formatted separately from the tasks above
 - [ ] This is a separate "group" of tasks
 ```

+This is somewhat non-trivial because it has to retain the hierarchy of tasks,
+top-level notes, and whitespace.

 ## Details